HAIR MINERAL ANALYSIS

 WHY USE HAIR FOR MEASURING MINERALS?

-Hair makes an excellent biopsy material for many reasons:
+Hair makes an excellent testing material for many reasons:

-Š Hair is a stable biopsy material that remains viable for years, if needed, and requires no special handling.
+3. A stable biopsy material.
+Hair is a stable biopsy material that remains viable for years, if needed.
+It also requires no special handling, and can be mailed easily.

-Š The body often throws off toxic substances in the hair, since the hair will be cut off and lost to the body.
+6. A non-essential, excretory tissue.
+The body often throws off toxic substances in the hair, since the hair will be cut off and lost to the body.
+This is very helpful to identify toxic metals, for example, and other things.

-Š Hair testing provides a long-term reading, while blood tests and urine tests provide a more instantaneous reading of the body.
-Both types of readings have value in some circumstances.
-For example, blood tests can vary from hour to hour, depending upon one’s diet, activities, the time of day and many other factors.
+9. A longer-term reading.
+Hair testing provides a long-term reading, while blood tests and urine tests provide a more instantaneous reading of the body.
+Both types of readings have value.
+For example, blood tests can vary from minute to minute, depending upon one’s diet, activities, the time of day and many other factors.
 This is beneficial in some instances, but is often less helpful when seeking an overall metabolic reading.
-The mineral content of the blood is also kept fairly constant.
-These problems are not present with hair testing.
-At times, of course, an instantaneous reading such as the blood provides is needed, especially in emergencies, which is an area in which hair testing is not used. however, for nutritional balancing, blood testing simply will not work for the reasons given above.
+At this time, (2015) blood tests do not work for nutritional balancing assessment.

-Š Finally, advancements in computer-controlled mass spectroscopy and other technologies have rendered the hair mineral biopsy an extremely cost-effective, accurate and reliable test when it is performed well.
+10. Cost-effective, accurate and reliable.
+Advancements in computer-controlled mass spectroscopy and other technologies have rendered the hair mineral biopsy an extremely cost-effective, accurate and reliable test when it is performed well.
+The US federal government licenses all hair mineral testing labs in this nation, and similar programs assure quality in other nations, as well.

 CONTROVERSIES IN HAIR MINERAL ANALYSIS